Skip to Main Content

 Mange in Virginia Bears

-Virginia’s first mange-affected bear was diagnosed in a bear from Rockingham County in 1994.
-From 2014 to 2017 reports were sporadic and primarily focused in the northwestern mountain counties of Frederick and Shenandoah.
-Since 2018, reports have increased in frequency and geographic spread, and mange has been confirmed in 14 counties.
+Although black bears are susceptible to several types of mange, sarcoptic mange is of most concern in Virginia.
+From 2014 to 2017, sporadic reports of mange were primarily focused in the northwestern mountain counties of Frederick and Shenandoah.
+Since 2018, reports have increased in frequency and geographic spread, and mange has been confirmed in 24 counties (as of July 2024).
 DWR asks anyone who sees a bear showing signs of mange as described below to take photos, note your exact location (take GPS coordinates, if possible), and submit this information to the VA Wildlife Conflict Helpline at vawildlifeconflict@usda.gov or (1-855-571-9003).
+These reports are vital for tracking the spread and frequency of mange on the landscape, while also providing critical information necessary for making regulation and management changes.
+As discussed further below, public reports are also used extensively during research efforts.

 What is Mange?